Might of Montana Award

 My favorite UM tradition is Homecoming Yell Night Pep Rally.
 It brings together the UM and Missoula community for an uplifting evening, celebrating ALL GRIZ!

-Excerpt from Trish's nomination
+Excerpt from Nicole's nomination

 Who inspires you to do your best at work?